wellingtonsilverio/video-maker-python/README.md

-# video-maker-ruby
+# video-maker-python
-Refactoring video-maker from Felipe Deschamps in ruby-rails
+Refactoring video-maker from Felipe Deschamps in python-flask